TeamSynergy/node-synergytube/README.md

 # SynergyTube
 > SynergyTube aims to provide an alternative to the now shut-down SynchTube

+---
+> This is your ultimate sharing place for your newest kitten-videos, your favourite Song or just another Let's Play.
+Synergytube allows you to create up to 2 own Channels where you can watch videos, livestreams or listen to Music with your friends, strangers or simply everyone.
+The media will be synced between everyone in the Channel, so everyone gets the same as you do!
+Learn more!

 ## Status
 ### Working:
 * Login-system & Own Profile